-Employees working within this school are bound by the School's Code of Conduct.
+Employees working within this school are bound by the School's Code of Conduct and employment policies, procedures and any other guidance issued by the school.
 Professional bodies also have Professional Standards of Conduct which their members must adhere to.
 Teachers must adhere to the Teacher's Standards.